AIA Fellows are recognized with the AIA’s highest membership honor for their exceptional work and contributions to architecture and society.

 Architects who have made significant contributions to the profession and society and who exemplify architectural excellence can become a member of the AIA College of Fellows.
 Only 3 percent of the AIA members have this distinction.

 - AIA architect members who have been in good standing for at least 10 years may be nominated.

 - Nominees must have completed 10 cumulative years as an AIA architect member prior to the nomination deadline.

 - If uncertainties exist about the period of membership, and after consulting with the local chapter, please contact Membership History to verify the candidate's eligibility prior to preparing the submission.

 "To promote the aesthetic, scientific, and practical efficiency of the profession."

-Fellowship in this category is granted to architects who have produced distinguished bodies of work through design, urban design, or preservation.
+Fellowship in this object is granted to architects who have produced distinguished bodies of work through design, urban design, or preservation.
 This may be accomplished through individual or organizational effort.
 Works submitted may be of any size for any client, of any scope and reflecting any type of architectural design service.

 Object Three: Led the Institute, or a related organization

 "To coordinate the building industry, and the profession of architecture."